k2view-academy/K2View-Academy/articles/05_DB_interfaces/07_deleting_disabling_an_interface.md

 ## Disabling a Database Interface

-A database interface can be disabled temporarily whereby it is ignored by Fabric.
+A database interface can be disabled temporarily.
 When needed, the interface can be enabled again.
-For example, when working in a test environment or when specific parts of a project are irrelevant or deprecated.
+This can be useful for example, when working in a test environment or when specific parts of a project are irrelevant or deprecated.

 ### How Do I Disable an Interface?
 1. Go to **Project Tree** > **Shared Objects** > **Interfaces** to open the **Interfaces list**.